menu

 Of important note, Pine is also a town of artists.
 Pine has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Pine’s character.

-A relatively large number of people in Pine telecommute to their jobs.
-Overall, about 36.05% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 36.05% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Pine is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Pine is a great place for families with children to consider.
+First of all, many other families with children live here, making Pine a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Pine has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Pine’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Pine is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Pine doesn't have a public transportation system that people use for their commute.

-In terms of college education, Pine is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.48% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Pine is somewhat higher than in the average US city of 21.84%: 25.48% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Pine in 2022 was $45,630, which is wealthy relative to Arizona, and upper middle income relative to the rest of the US.
 This equates to an annual income of $182,520 for a family of four.
 However, Pine contains both very wealthy and poor people as well.